-As of June 30, 2021 Pipelines (miles) of Water Handling Facilities Water Handling Capacity (kbwpd) Installed 640 48 1,232 an additional 48 produced water handling facilities with over 1.5 million barrels per day of permitted handling capacity.
+As of June 30, 2021 Pipelines (miles) Number of Water Handling Facilities Water Handling Capacity (kbwpd) Installed 640 48 1,232 We have secured significant permits and rights-of-way for additional pipelines ar of June 30, 2021, we had 225 miles of additional permitted pipeline rights-of-way and 0 ties.
+As an additional 48 produced water handling facilities with over 1.5 million barrels per day of permitted handling capacity.
 This significant backlog of permitted handling capacity provides us with valuable optionality and a competitive advantage as it allows us to react quickly to meet existing and new customer demand without potential permitting delays.